aradhana14nov/Grafana-Operator-Playground/tutorials/access-grafana-dashboard-to-check-metrics.md

   ![](_images/panel_list_name.png)

-- Under the "Metrics" tab, select your "Prometheus" data source (bottom right).
+- Under the "Metrics" tab, select your "Prometheus" data source.

 - Enter any Prometheus expression into the "Query" field, while using the "Metric" field to lookup metrics via autocompletion.